 There are excellent links between church and school.
 The school takes part in a number of church events each year including the Remembrance Service and the annual Parish Gala and the clergy team play an active part in the life of the school.

-Reverend Pauline is also a governor and is ‘attached’ to the reception class.
-She leads children through confirmation classes and also leads worship on a Tuesday.
-Reverend Rie also leads Tuesday Worship.
+Reverend Pauline and Reverend Fleur are school governors and are ‘attached’ to the reception class.
+They lead children through confirmation classes and also lead worship on a Tuesday.

 Visitors to Worship